Space News

 This capsule contains the Lunar Roll of Honor and has been implanted here in the year of 19-- ( exact year left blank).
 Contained herein are the name of (left blank) men and women of the neighboring planet earth who contributed to the fulfillment on man's greatest engineering dream.

-What I have found so far is the Lunar Roll of Honor was to leave the names of all 300,000 to 350,000 NASA workers and contractors who contributed to the Apollo moon mission in any capacity on the surface of the moon.
+What I have found so far is the original plan for the Lunar Roll of Honor was to leave the names of all 300,000 to 350,000 NASA workers and contractors who contributed to the Apollo moon mission in any capacity on the surface of the moon.
 The roll of honor was to be left on the moon by the first mission to land on the surface.

-This incentive program was scrapped after the Apollo 1 fire and replaced with the Manned Flight Awareness program, the Saturn V Roll of Honor and other quality incentive programs.
-Any more information would be greatly appreciated.
+This incentive program was scaled down after the Apollo 1 fire and replaced with the Manned Flight Awareness program, the Saturn V Roll of Honor and other quality incentive programs.

 JBoe